mautic/developer-documentation-new/docs/rest_api/fields.rst

      - Order number of the field
    * - ``object``
      - string
-     - Which object use the field.
-Contact or Company.
+     - Which object uses the field, Contact or Company
    * - ``defaultValue``
      - string
-     - Default value of the field.
+     - Default value of the field
    * - ``isRequired``
      - boolean
-     - ``true`` if this is a required field.
+     - ``true`` if this is a required field
    * - ``isPubliclyUpdatable``
      - boolean
-     - ``true`` if the field value can get changed from public requests.
-The tracking pixel query for example.
+     - ``true`` if the field value can be changed from public requests - the tracking pixel query for example
    * - ``isUniqueIdentifier``
      - boolean
-     - ``true`` if the field is unique identifier and so the Contacts should merge if the value of this field is the same.
+     - ``true`` if the field is unique identifier and so the Contacts should merge if the value of this field is the same
    * - ``properties``
      - array
-     - Field options if the field type needs some.
+     - Field options if the field type needs some

 **Response**